csete/gr-datvexpress/README.md

 ### Terms and conditions

-The gr-datvexpress block was written by Alexandru Csete OZ9AEC and is licensed under the GNU General Public license v# or later (same license as GNU Radio).
+The gr-datvexpress block was written by Alexandru Csete OZ9AEC and is licensed under the GNU General Public license version 3 or later (same license as GNU Radio).

 The library includes code from the official DATV-Express software.
 This code is located in lib/hw/ and was written by Charles Brain G4GUO.
-It is licensed under the  Simplified BSD License.
+They are licensed under the Simplified BSD License.